alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-ruling-on-someone-committing-some-misdeeds.md

 locale: en
 lang: en
 note: true
-excerpt: "This person is regarded as a disobedient Muslim who should be advised and instructed so that perhaps Allah will show him true guidance."
+summary: "This person is regarded as a disobedient Muslim who should be advised and instructed so that perhaps Allah will show him true guidance."
 ---

 ### Question: